 ANNUAL EVALUATION OF BOARDS PERFORMANCE:

-Pursuant to the requirements of the Companies Act, 2013 and the SEBI Listing Regulations, evaluation of each member of the Board is done on an annual basis.
-The evaluation is done by the Board (excluding presence of the member under evaluation), the Nomination and Remuneration Committee and the Independent Directors with specific focus on the performance and effective functioning of the Board/ Committees and individual Directors.
+Pursuant to the requirement of the Companies Act, 2013 and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, performance of each member of the Board/ Committees of Board is evaluated on an annual basis.
+The evaluation is done by the Board, the Nomination and Remuneration Committee and the Independent Directors with specific focus on the performance and effective functioning of the Board / Committees and individual Directors, the member under evaluation not being present in evaluation process.
 A structured questionnaire was prepared after taking into consideration inputs received from the Directors, covering various aspects of the Boards functioning such as adequacy of the composition of the Board and its Committees, Board culture, execution and performance of specific duties, obligations and governance.

-a) Criteria for evaluation of the Board of Directors as a whole
+a) Criteria for evaluation of Board of Directors as a whole

 b) Criteria for evaluation of individual Directors

 i.
 Commitment to the fulfillment of directors obligations and fiduciary responsibilities;